opentok/opentok-rtc/README.md

 ### Additional configuration options

+* `SHOW_TOS` (Optional, default value: false): Whether the app will display the terms of service dialog box and require the user to agree to the terms before joining a room.

 * `ALLOW_IFRAMING` (Optional, default value: 'never'): Controls the server-side restriction on allowing content to load inside an iframe.
 The allowed values are: